Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Acknowledgment

 \section{Acknowledgment}

-One of us (RPM) would like to thank E. Harikumar, S. K. Panja, Bhagya R., H. Sreekumar and A. K. Rao for useful discussions on the subject matter of our present investigation.\\
+One of us (RPM) would like to thank E. Harikumar, A. K. Rao , S. K. Panja, Bhagya R. and H. Sreekumar for useful discussions on the subject matter of our present investigation.